 The EBITDA is indicative of the operating efficiency of the business.
 This formula indicates the earnings generated with the core activities before taxes and interest are bought into the picture.

-Free Cash Flow to Firm is indicative of the cash available with the business after having met external obligations.
-It is generally used to determine the ease with which the business can pay the dividend to its shareholders and cover its fixed debt servicing charges.
-The FCFF is also an important variable when it comes to valuation of the business- it is discounted to arrive at the present value of the future cash flows.
+Free Cash Flow to the Firm is indicative of the cash available with the business after having met external obligations.
+It is generally used to determine how easily the business can pay the dividend to its shareholders and cover its fixed debt servicing charges.
+The FCFF is also an important variable when it comes to the valuation of the business- it is discounted to arrive at the present value of the future cash flows.

 FCFF = Net Income + Non-Cash Charges (Depreciation) + Interest X (1 – Tax Rate) – Long-Term Investments – Investments in Working Capital

-Free Cash Flow to Equity, as the name suggests is the cash available to the equity shareholders after payment of all expenses and debt service charges.
+As the name suggests, Free Cash Flow to Equity is the cash available to the equity shareholders after payment of all expenses and debt service charges.
 Dividends indicate the actual outflow of cash to shareholders.
 On the contrary, FCFE indicates the pool of cash available at the disposal of shareholders.
 FCFE is similar to Earnings per share in the sense that both indicate the final amount attributable to the shareholders.

-A significant point to be understood is the addition of borrowings to FCFE.
-The borrowings, though a debt, represents an inflow of cash that would be used for furthering the objects of the business.
-The spend of this amount remains at the discretion of the equity shareholders.
-It is thus appropriate to include cash flow from debt in FCFE since it forms a part of the total pool of cash dispensable with the owners.
+A significant point to understand is the addition of borrowings to FCFE.
+The borrowings, though a debt, represent an inflow of cash that would be used for furthering the objects of the business.
+The spending of this amount remains at the discretion of the equity shareholders.
+It is thus appropriate to include cash flow from debt in FCFE since it forms a part of the total pool of cash dispensable to the owners.

 FCFE = Net Income + Depreciation & Amortization + Changes in WC + Capex + Net Borrowings

 There is an important point of distinction between FCFF and FCFE.
-FCFF indicates the cash available to all the providers of capital to a firm.
+FCFF indicates the cash available to all the capital providers to a firm.
 That is, equity and debt sources of funds are put in the same bracket.
-On the other hand, FCFE indicates the cash available only to the ownership (or equity) of the firm.1–3
+On the other hand, FCFE indicates the cash available only to the ownership (or equity) of the firm.